Bulevar kralja Aleksandra: Characteristics

 The oldest still operational sweetshop in Belgrade, "Pelivan", is located in the street, at No. 20.
 It was founded in 1851 by Mustafa Pelivan, a Gorani from Dragaš.
 Mustafa gathered the initial capital winning at the wrestling competitions.
 The original shop was located where the modern Staklenac shopping center is today, on the Plateau of Zoran Đinđić section of the Republic Square.
 He was succeeded by his son Malić Pelivanović.
 The shop became quite distinguished by that time: they supplied the Karađorđević Royal Court with halva, Malić was elected a deputy at the National Assembly and Nobelist Ivo Andrić wrote about the pastry shop in "Signs along the road".
 After his son Azir took over, he educated generations of pastry chefs from all over Serbia.
 The old shop was destroyed during the German bombing of Belgrade on 6 April 1941, but Azir immediately opened a new one, on the present location.
 Today, the fifth generation of the family still owns and manages the shop, and the recipe for the famous Pelivan ice cream is still secret.

 The Bulevar is one of the most important traffic routes in Belgrade.
 For the most part it has tram tracks for the city public transportation lines, over 40 public transportation bus and tram lines pass through the sections of the street, and it also contains one of the most important BG Voz stations, Vukov Spomenik.
 On the other side, despite its length and traffic importance, there are no lines of the third type of city transportation in it: trolleybuses.

 Municipality of Zvezdara began an initiative to erect a monument to the King Aleksandar Obrenović somewhere along the street.
+The bust was dedicated in the late 2004, in the square between the municipal building and the Students Residence King Alexander I, though there were suggestions that the monument should be relocated to the Pioneers Park, where the king was assassinated.

 A popular Serbian movie named after the Bulevar, "Bulevar Revolucije" was made in 1992.
 Directed by Vladimir Blaževski, it starred Bojana Maljević and Branislav Lečić.